 Single Honors Degree

 Please note: The School of Religion is pleased to announce a BA (Hons) Religion - TR041.
 This degree will have its first intake of students in September 2019.
-For this reason the degree in World Religions and Theology will not have an intake of students in September 2019.
+For this reason the degree of World Religions and Theology had its last intake of students in September 2018.

 Course Structure and Content